RPi-Distro/pi-gen/pi-gen.md

    `debootstrap`, which creates a minimal filesystem suitable for use as a base.tgz on Debian systems.
 This stage also configures apt settings and installs `raspberrypi-bootloader` which is missed by debootstrap.
-The minimal core is installed but not configured, and the system will not quite boot yet.
+The minimal core is installed but not configured.
+As a result, this stage will not boot.

  - **Stage 1** - truly minimal system.
 This stage makes the system bootable by installing system files like `/etc/fstab`, configures the bootloader, makes the network operable, and installs packages like raspi-config.
 At this stage the system should boot to a local console from which you have the means to perform basic tasks needed to configure and install the system.
-   This is as minimal as a system can possibly get, and its arguably not really usable yet in a traditional sense yet.
-Still, if you want minimal, this is minimal and the rest you could reasonably do yourself as sysadmin.

  - **Stage 2** - lite system.
-This stage produces the Raspbian-Lite image.
-It installs some optimized memory functions, sets timezone and charmap defaults, installs fake-hwclock and ntp, wifi and bluetooth support, dphys-swapfile, and other basics for managing the hardware.
+This stage produces the Raspberry Pi OS Lite image.
+   Stage 2 installs some optimized memory functions, sets timezone and charmap defaults, installs fake-hwclock and ntp, wireless LAN and bluetooth support, dphys-swapfile, and other basics for managing the hardware.
 It also creates necessary groups and gives the pi user access to sudo and the standard console hardware permission groups.

-   There are a few tools that may not make a whole lot of sense here for development purposes on a minimal system such as basic Python and Lua packages as well as the `build-essential` package.
-They are lumped right in with more essential packages presently, though they need not be with pi-gen.  These are understandable for Raspbian's target audience, but if you were looking for something between truly minimal and Raspbian-Lite, here's where you start trimming.
+   Note: Raspberry Pi OS Lite contains a number of tools for development, including `Python`, `Lua` and the `build-essential` package.
+If you are creating an image to deploy in products, be sure to remove extraneous development tools before deployment.

  - **Stage 3** - desktop system.
-Here's where you get the full desktop system with X11 and LXDE, web browsers, git for development, Raspbian custom UI enhancements, etc.  This is a base desktop system, with some development tools installed.
+Here's where you get the full desktop system with X11 and LXDE, web browsers, git for development, Raspberry Pi OS custom UI enhancements, etc.  This is a base desktop system, with some development tools installed.

+ - **Stage 4** - Normal Raspberry Pi OS image.
+System meant to fit on a 4GB card.
+   This is the    stage that installs most things that make Raspberry Pi OS friendly to new users - e.g. system documentation.

- - **Stage 4** - Raspbian system meant to fit on a 4GB card.
-More development tools, an email client, learning tools like Scratch, specialized packages like sonic-pi, system documentation, office productivity, etc.  This is the stage that installs all of the things that make Raspbian friendly to new users.
+ - **Stage 5** - The Raspberry Pi OS Full image.
+More development tools, an email client, learning tools like Scratch, specialized packages like sonic-pi, office productivity, etc.

- - **Stage 5** - The official Raspbian Desktop image.
-Right now only adds Mathematica.

 ### Stage specification